Pre-K Printable Fun

 Parent Participation

-Ask clients if they have extra gardening supplies to donate (Pots, used trowels, small gloves, etc.)
+Ask parents if they have extra gardening supplies to donate (Pots, used trowels, small gloves, etc.)

 Community Garden